Transition publishing workflows from the legacy composer to the new Composer

 New composer: As you add to your post, a per-network post preview will update in real-time so you know exactly what your audience will see.

-Selecting your social networks
+Select your social networks

 Legacy composer: Select or hover over the social network picker, and then select the social accounts you want to publish to.
 Select a team to select all accounts managed by that team.

 New Composer: Select Select a social network, and then select the social accounts you want to publish to.
 Select a team to easily select all accounts managed by that team.
 If you're in multiple organizations, available social accounts are based on the organization selected at the top of the Composer.
 Accounts are searchable by handle name, social network, and team, and your own private profiles are clearly indicated.

 Legacy composer: In the body of the post, paste the link into the Add a link field, and then click Shrink.